-- For operations where enabled or supported cipher suites are returned, both the Certicom and SunJSSE names of the cipher suites are returned.
+- With JSSE, the cipher suites selected by default are stronger as compared to Certicom SSL and have slower performance.
+The security policies in your environment typically set the requirements for the cipher suites that must be used.
+However, for highly secure environments, using the strongest available cipher that provides acceptable performance is recommended. - For operations where enabled or supported cipher suites are returned, both the Certicom and SunJSSE names of the cipher suites are returned.
 (Note that the weblogic.security.SSL.disableJsseCipherSuiteAliases=true property, described in Table 12-2, disables this behavior.) - For operations where you specify enabled cipher suites, you can use either the equivalent Certicom cipher suite names, or the SunJSSE names.
 The Certicom cipher suites, and their SunJSSE equivalents, are listed in Table 12-3. - The DSS cipher suites requires certificates signed with DSS, the Digital Signature Standard defined by NIST FIPS Pub 186.
 DSA is the key generation scheme as described in FIPS 186. - The anon cipher suites are disabled by default, and cannot be managed from the WebLogic Server Administration console.
 To enable one of these cipher suites, configure the <ciphersuite> element in the <ssl> element in the DOMAIN HOME\server\config\config.xml file, as follows:

 '''

-<ssl>

 <name>examplesServer</name>

 <enabled>true</enabled>

 <listen-port>7002</listen-port>

 <ciphersuite>SSL_DH_anon_EXPORT_WITH_DES40_CBC_SHA</ciphersuite>

-...

 '''